konveyor/release-tools/stale-dashboard/README.md

 - **Stale PRs**: Count of stale pull requests
 - **Repositories**: Number of repositories with stale items

+### Historical Trends (Optional)
+If you enable historical data collection, the dashboard displays:
+- **Stale Items Over Time**: Line chart showing trends in stale issues and PRs
+- **Repository Breakdown**: Bar chart showing which repos have the most stale items
+- **Time Period Selector**: View trends for last 30/60/90/180/365 days or all time

+To enable historical trends, see [Enabling Historical Data Collection](#enabling-historical-data-collection) below.

 ### Filters
 - **Repository**: Filter by specific repository
 - **Type**: Show only issues or only PRs